How to Finalize Your Adoption in West Virginia

 Complete Your WV Adoption

-The last, and highly anticipated, step of the West Virginia adoption process is adoption finalization.
+The last, and highly anticipated, step of the process for adoption in West Virginia is adoption finalization.
 Once the adoption has been finalized and you receive the final decree of adoption in West Virginia, your child will be an official and permanent member of your family!
+If you have any questions about this, then you can contact us online.

-Finalization is an exciting step in the WV adoption process, but adoption finalization cannot occur until the following steps have been completed:
+Finalization is an exciting step in adoption in West Virginia, but adoption finalization cannot occur until the following steps have been completed:

 Termination of Parental Rights: Your child’s birth parents must terminate their parental rights after the child is born.
 In West Virginia, birth parents must wait at least 72 hours and have a lawyer present before signing.